Skip to the main content

 Occupational Therapist

-Occupational therapists help people experiencing challenges (due to injury, illness, disability or mental health, a change in function, or barriers in the social and physical environment) take part in everyday activities.
-They have a holistic approach toward improving their clients’ quality of life.
+Occupational therapists help people experiencing challenges due to injury, physical or mental illness, disability, a change in function, or barriers in the social and physical environment.
+Occupational therapists take a holistic approach to improving patients’ quality of life by helping them participate in everyday activities.

 Also Known As